EU must be ready to impose sanctions on Ukraine - Czech minister

 "If after February 17 the current government uses violence to suppress the opposition, the Maidan and the people, maybe that will be a concrete reason to use all possible tools which we have in the EU," said Zaoralek, referring to the central square in Kiev that is the focal point of the protests.

+Asked if there were gaps between the EU and U.S. policy on Ukraine, the minister acknowledged this was the case, but said it was up to Europe to shape its own approach.

+"I would like to see a Europe that would be able to manage these programmes and not have to wait for another friend or power to solve it," he said.

-(Additional reporting by Adrian Croft, Justyna Pawlak and Tom Koerkemeier in Brussels; Writing by Luke Baker in Brussels and Richard Balmforth in Kiev; Editing by Tom Heneghan Robin Pomeroy)
+(Writing by Luke Baker in Brussels and Richard Balmforth in Kiev; Editing by Tom Heneghan)